-Local authorities are able to designate country lanes as 'Quiet lanes' in rural areas, under the Transport Act 2000.
+Local authorities (Essex County Council) are able to designate country lanes as 'Quiet lanes' in rural areas, under the Transport Act 2000.
 Country lanes are an integral part of our rural environment but the volume and speed of traffic, particularly where there are heavy lorries, can make country roads uninviting and intimidating.
-They are really only appropriate for minor rural roads, C or unclassified routes.
+Quiet lanes are only able to be designated on minor rural roads, C or unclassified routes.